KartikAnand17/NBA_Data_Streaming_Kafka/README.md

 # NBA Data Streaming Using Spark Structured Streaming, Kafka, Reddit API

 ### Introduction
 This project focuses on implementing a specified data processing workflow using the Reddit platform as the data source.
-We adhere closely to the outlined project requirements by streaming real-time comments from the 'nba' subreddit using PRAW (Python Reddit API Wrapper).
+We stream real-time comments from the 'nba' subreddit using PRAW (Python Reddit API Wrapper).
 The goal is to analyze these comments for named entity recognition, count occurrences, and visualize the data using a series of interconnected technologies.

 ### Architecture